 Outcome-oriented roadmaps →

 An outcome-oriented roadmap communicates how you intend to realize your strategy.
-Learn how to build a roadmap that emphasizes the results you want to create over just features development.
+Assess how to build a roadmap that emphasizes results over simple feature development.

 Lean canvas →